Republicans are gathering in Milwaukee to nominate Donald Trump again. Here's what to expect

 Most importantly, Trump is on offense against Biden and confident enough that his campaign promised in a convention preview that “President Donald J. Trump will usher in a new golden age for America.”

 Ever the showman, Trump has strung out his choice of running mate.
-The most commonly mentioned candidates are North Dakota Gov. Doug Burgum, Florida Sen. Marco Rubio and Ohio Sen. J.D.
+The most-mentioned possibilities are North Dakota Gov. Doug Burgum, Florida Sen. Marco Rubio and Ohio Sen. J.D.
 Vance.
 Trump has mused that he’d love to withhold his pick until the convention begins — but he admits that idea frustrates his aides who want to preview the rollout.
 All three men, along with other contenders Trump has considered, are expected to address delegates at some point.

 Will Trump reach for the middle or for his base?